marmelab/react-admin/docs/Fields.md

 ]} />
 ```

-By default, the Chip label is built from:
+By default, the text is built by

- - the 'id' property as the option value,
+- finding a choice where the 'id' property equals the field value
- - the 'name' property an the option text
+- using the 'name' property an the option text

-You can also customize the properties to use for the option name and value, thanks to the 'optionText' and 'optionValue' attributes.
+You can also customize the properties to use for the lookup value and text, thanks to the 'optionValue' and 'optionText' attributes.

 ```js
 const choices = [